 “THE FUTURE OF SPARE PARTS IS DIGITAL”

-DSP Defence 2023 will bring together the experts of the additive manufacturing value chain and the innovative manufacturing leaders from the defence industry.
+DSP Automotive 2023 will bring together the experts of the additive manufacturing value chain and the innovative manufacturing leaders from the automotive industry.

 This is where cutting edge providers of digital technologies showcase spare parts innovations that deliver competitive advantage, while at the same time learning from innovators and early adopters how resources are spent wisely on new spare parts strategies.

-Both the AM industry and the various manufacturing companies in the defence industry cross paths to learn from one another, forge partnerships, and access new economic value creation.
+Both the AM industry and the various manufacturing companies in the automotive industry cross paths to learn from one another, forge partnerships, and access new economic value creation.

 BECOME A DIGITAL FRONTRUNNER IN YOUR SPARE PARTS MARKET

-DSP Defence 2023 is key to an international audience of companies researching the development of Digital Spare Parts, including embedded systems, digital warehouse solutions, additive manufacturing and distributed manufacturing applications.
+DSP Automotive 2023 is key to an international audience of companies researching the development of Digital Spare Parts, including embedded systems, digital warehouse solutions, additive manufacturing and distributed manufacturing applications.

 Learn about the challenges and opportunities of digital manufacturing.
 Our conference program features the latest developments, applications, technologies, and opportunities in Digital Spare Parts.